2023 Best Film, Video & Photographic Arts Schools in Minnesota

 Full Film, Video & Photographic Arts at Minnesota State University - Moorhead Report

-With a ranking of #8, Minneapolis College of Art and Design did quite well on this year’s best schools for film, video and photographic arts students.
-Located in the large city of Minneapolis, MCAD is a private not-for-profit college with a small student population.
+Minneapolis College of Art and Design came in at #8 in this year’s edition of the Best Film, Video & Photographic Arts Schools in Minnesota ranking.
+Located in the large city of Minneapolis, MCAD is a private not-for-profit school with a fairly small student population.

 After completing their degree, film graduates from MCAD carry an average student debtload of $27,000.

-Minneapolis Community and Technical College ranked #9 on this year’s Best Film, Video & Photographic Arts Schools in Minnesota list.
+Minneapolis Community and Technical College came in at #9 in this year’s edition of the Best Film, Video & Photographic Arts Schools in Minnesota ranking.
 Minneapolis Community and Technical College is a medium-sized public school located in the large city of Minneapolis.

 The average amount in student loans that film majors at Minneapolis Community and Technical College take out is $15,597.